 - Submit your work using the UPL Teen Volunteer Hours Submission Form.
 It is your responsibility to log your own hours.
 As long as you log your work, UPL will be able to provide proof of your volunteer activity upon request.

 Regular In-Person Volunteer Opportunities

-- Students in 7th-12th grade can attend VolunTeens, held monthly on a Saturday, to work on different projects that benefit the library and/or wider Union community. – 1-2 hours of community service
+- Students in 7th-12th grade can attend VolunTeens, our drop-in volunteering sessions held twice a month at the Main Library: typically once a month on a Saturday morning and once a month on a Thursday after school.
+We work on different projects that benefit the library and/or wider Union community.
+No registration necessary! – 1-2 hours of community service

 - Students in 7th-12th grade can volunteer with us during our Teen Volunteer Summer Program.
 Orientation attendance is required.
 More information coming in spring 2023.